General Safety Information

-Out of Bounds Areas: Out of bounds areas are exactly that – out of bounds.
-Our staff continually keeps an eye on out of bounds areas and makes sure guests are staying inside the lines.
+Out-of-bounds areas are exactly that – out of bounds.
+Our staff continually keeps an eye on out-of-bounds areas and makes sure guests are staying inside the lines.
 Riding or skiing out of bounds can result in loss of pass or ticket, possible arrest by the Truckee police department and possible fine.

-- Why Can't I Ski or Ride Out of Bounds?
-These areas are not patrolled by Ski Patrol, thereby increasing the risk to skiers and riders who may become injured if they are in an out of bounds area.
+- Why can’t I ski or ride out of bounds?
+These areas are not patrolled by Ski Patrol, and thereby increase the risk to skiers and riders who may become injured if they are in an out-of-bounds area.

 Deep Snow Safety + Tree Wells

 The most important prevention step is to remain on groomed runs.
 Resist the urge to ski or snowboard through the trees during deep powder conditions.
-If you choose to ski or snowboard ungroomed runs, deep snow areas with trees, remember:
+If you choose to ski or snowboard ungroomed runs or in deep snow areas with trees, please remember: